Flag of Milwaukee: "The People's Flag"

 On September 19, 2024, Alderman Robert J. Bauman, who had opposed bringing the flag to a vote, introduced his own version of the People's Flag.
 In a move reminiscent of former alderman Fred Steffan's collage-style design, Bauman superimposed a photo of Milwaukee's City Hall on top of the design, to "(enhance) the flag's association with the City of Milwaukee".
 This design was met with derision when released, with news outlets asking "if he was being serious".
 OnMilwaukee.com noted that its coverage of his press release was "not a mis-scheduled April Fool's post."

 Bauman's suggestion inspired a series of humorous posts online, with commenters slapping all manner of "local symbols" (including sports figures, convenience stores, and a prominent Milwaukee attorney) to the People's Flag.
 Some noted that Bauman himself was replicating Steffan's 1954 process by trying to combine discordant and clashing elements into one design.

-On September 24, 2024, Bauman's design was rejected by the Common Council by a 12-3 vote.
+On September 24, 2024, Bauman's design was rejected by the Common Council by a 12–3 vote.
 Bauman was able to delay the vote on adopting "Sunrise Over the Lake" on a procedural matter over the estimated $917 it would take to replace the city's twenty physical copies of the official flag.
 The decision on the original People's Flag proposal was once again postponed by the Council on October 15.
 On November 6, the motion for the changing of the flag was sent back to the Steering & Rules Committee due back on 13 November 2024.

-As of March 2025, no further action has yet to be taken.
+Milwaukee City Flag Task Force

+On June 17, 2025, Alderman Peter Burgelis proposed a resolution to create the eight-member Milwaukee City Flag Task Force to manage a new campaign to choose a new flag design.
+On June 24, 2025, the Common Council approved the resolution.
+The first meeting of the task force took place on July 14.
+The task force, which includes members with backgrounds in art, history, business, tourism and community development, is chaired by Venice Williams.
+The task force also announced a plan to open a design submission process by the end of July 2025.
+After narrowing down 10 finalist flag designs, the plan was for the Common Council to vote on the recommendations by Dec.
+31, 2025, so that a new flag would be adopted by the 140th birthday of Milwaukee on January 31, 2026.
+However, in early December 2025 Urban Milwaukee reported that the process had stalled due to bureaucratic hurdles.
+As of June 2026, a new flag design has not yet been submitted to the council.